infinition/PoEasy/README.md

 # PoEasy
-# I'm not a programmer, i just created this tool because i needed it :) )
+# I've just created this tool because i needed it :) )
 # There is a French version and English version
 # Use by default the POEasy_English_V1.exe or POEasy_French_V1.exe version